-Students will continue to develop and complete the project started in the previous course.
-The course will include the complete hard-copy drawing set and a public presentation.
+Students continue to develop and complete the project started in ARCH3000 Architectural Project 1.
+The course includes the preparation of a complete hard-copy drawing set and the delivery of a public presentation.
+Students engage with external clients and use exisiting sites for their project.

-P- ARCH3000 Architectural Project 1
+P- ARCH3000 Architectural Project 1 and C- CONS3004 Advanced Building Information Modeling

-BLDG2000 Ontario Building Code and Provincial Standards 42.0 Hours This course provides advanced knowledge of the object, structure, contents and application of Part 3 of the Ontario Building Code, (O.B.C.), specifically as it pertains to large buildings.
+BLDG2000 Ontario Building Code and Provincial Standards 42.0 Hours

+This course provides advanced knowledge of the object, structure, contents and application of Part 3 of the Ontario Building Code, (O.B.C.), specifically as it pertains to large buildings.
 Also included is exposure to the infrastructure standards and requirements of the Ontario Provincial standards and to the standards writing organizations in Canada and internationally as they impact building design and construction.